orjoshi/credit_risk_modeling/README.md

 4. credit_risk_modelling_lgd_ead_models.ipynb
 5. credit_risk_modelling_expected_loss.ipynb

-Note - Some .csv files (saved DataFrames) and .sav files (saved Models) will be generated (Those files are not attched since the size of the files is very large)
+Note - Some .csv files (saved DataFrames) and .sav files (saved Models) will be generated (Those files are not attched since the size of the files is very large) <br>
 Note - Google Colab used as IDE